The Principles of Diffusion Models: It o's Formula: The Chain Rule for Random Processes

 where $f(t)$ and $g(t)$ are deterministic functions and $\rvw_t$ is a standard Wiener process. \paragraph{Closed-Form Solution of a Linear SDE.} We derive the explicit solution to the linear SDE in \Cref{eq:app-linear-sde} using the method of integrating factors.
 This type of forward SDE commonly arises in diffusion models (see \Cref{sec:dm-today}).

 \subparagraph{Step 1: Define an Integration Factor.} Let

-\subparagraph{Step 2: Apply Itô's Formula.} We apply Itô's formula to the function $\rvh(\rvx, t) := \Psi(t)\rvx$.
-This is actually a special case of the Itô product rule in \Cref{eq:ito-product}.
+\subparagraph{Step 2: Apply It\^o's Formula.} We apply It\^o's formula to the function $\rvh(\rvx, t) := \Psi(t)\rvx$.
+This is actually a special case of the It\^o product rule in \Cref{eq:ito-product}.
 Since $\Psi(t)$ is deterministic, there is no cross-variation term, and the formula simplifies to:

 Hence,

 since $\Psi(0) = 1$. \subparagraph{Step 3: Solve for $\rvx_t$.} Using $\rvx_t = \Psi(t)^{-1}\rvy_t$, we obtain

 This provides an explicit solution to the vector-valued SDE.